felipe/eorzea/README.md

 # Eorzea Game Data Assistant

 A comprehensive offline-first FFXIV companion tool with complete item, gathering, crafting, and collectibles databases.
-Features terminal CLI and mobile web interface!
+Features terminal CLI and mobile web interface.

 ## Features

-### 🎮 Complete Game Data (NEW!)
+### Complete Game Data

 - **50,000+ Items**: Full item database with sources and uses
 - **10,000+ Recipes**: Complete crafting guide for all Disciples of the Hand